RoboGPT-R1: Enhancing Robot Task Planning with Reinforcement Learning: Methodology

-In this formulation, $m$ denotes the number of action steps, $\hat{y}^{id}_i$ and $\hat{y}_i$ represent the action id and name of step $i$ respectively.
+In this formulation, $m$ denotes the number of action steps, $\hat{y}^{id}_i$ and $\hat{y}^{name}_i$ represent the action id and name of step $i$ respectively.
 Here $\text{Int}$ denotes the set of integers, while $\text{Str}$ represents the set of non-empty strings.
-Finally, the validity reward $R_{validity}$ measures whether each action id–name pair matches the predefined action dictionary, given by:
+Finally, the validity reward $R_{\text{validity}}$ measures whether each action id–name pair matches the predefined action dictionary, given by:

-where $C$ is the number of matched steps and $\text{norm}(\cdot)$is a normalization function that lowercases and trims whitespace.
+where $C$ is the index set of steps whose action ids are defined in the action dictionary $\mathcal{D}_{\text{action}}$ and $\text{norm}(\cdot)$ is a normalization function that lowercases and trims whitespace.
 The action dictionary $\mathcal{D}_{\text{action}}$ defines a mapping from action ids to their corresponding names.

-Different from REBP~\cite{REBP}, our setup employs dynamic action IDs that vary across tasks and environments, preventing the model from relying on memorization of a fixed action set.
+Unlike REBP~\cite{REBP}, our setup employs dynamic action IDs that vary across tasks and environments, preventing the model from relying on memorization of a fixed action set.
 Instead, we want it to learn the meaning of actions and use them correctly.
 In summary, such a reward design can guide the model to generate structured outputs that conform to the task execution closed loop, and avoid hallucinations or inconsistent outputs through self-understanding and thinking.